-Angry progressives don’t want to talk about scaling back their ambitions to bring back to life some of what Joe Manchin killed
+Liberal lawmakers don’t want to talk about scaling back their ambitions to revive some of what Joe Manchin killed

-And they are in no mood, at the moment, to even think about scaling back their policy ambitions in hopes of getting some part of what they want into law following Manchin’s proclamation that he “can’t get there” on President Biden’s “Build Back Better” proposal.
+And they are in no mood, at the moment, to think about scaling back their policy ambitions in hopes of getting some part of what they want into law following Manchin’s proclamation that he “can’t get there” on President Biden’s “Build Back Better” proposal.

 “Why do we have to acquiesce to what members of another party think we should be doing, what so called moderates think we should be doing, what so called independents think we should be doing?
 All of that represents a status quo,” said Rep. Jamaal Bowman (D-N.Y.).
-“Our status quo is rooted in racism, sexism, and classism and us not passing Build Back Better or scaling it back dramatically, even more so than has already been done, is going to disproportionately harm people of color, women, the poor, children, and seniors.”
+“Our status quo is rooted in racism, sexism and classism, and us not passing Build Back Better or scaling it back dramatically, even more so than has already been done, is going to disproportionately harm people of color, women, the poor, children and seniors.”

 The intense frustration emanating from the most liberal members of Congress adds an extra layer of complication for the White House and Democratic leaders who are scrambling to find a path forward to save some of the roughly $2 trillion domestic policy bill Manchin torpedoed over the weekend.

-Whether progressive’s public pronouncements that they are done scaling back their priorities is just pique talking or a firm decision will be just as key to what the party can accomplish as whether Manchin comes back to the negotiating table.
+Whether liberals’ public pronouncements that they are done scaling back their priorities is just pique talking or a firm decision will be just as key to what the party can accomplish as whether Manchin comes back to the negotiating table.

-Some, like Bowman, said they saw Manchin’s announcement coming back in November when House leaders and Biden pushed House Democrats to enact a bipartisan $1.2 trillion infrastructure bill favored by moderates with the promise the party would get there on the social policy and climate change bill that is liberals top priority.
+Some, like Bowman, said they saw Manchin’s announcement coming back in November, when House leaders and Biden pushed House Democrats to enact a bipartisan $1.2 trillion infrastructure bill favored by moderates with the promise that the party would “get there” on the social policy and climate change bill.

-He and a handful of other progressives voted against the spending for roads, bridges and broadband arguing it was their only leverage for keeping people like Manchin at the table on the Build Back Better proposal and giving it away was foolishness.
+Bowman and a handful of other liberals voted against the spending for roads, bridges and broadband, arguing it was their only leverage for keeping people like Manchin at the table.

-Now these lawmakers are taking a bitter I-told-you-so stance.
+Now, these lawmakers are taking an I-told-you-so stance.

 “No one can really be promised a Manchin vote,” Rep. Alexandria Ocasio-Cortez (D-N.Y.) said on MSNBC’s “Morning Joe,” adding that fellow Democrats had been “strung along” by the senator.